 God's justice is satisfied legally through justification, but it is satisfied emotionally through propitiation.

-There were two very similar sacrifices in the OT...
+There were two very similar sacrifices in the OT.
 The sin offering covered a person's sin - while the burnt offering presented a sweet aroma to God.
 The sin offering justified man - while the burnt offering satisfied God.
 And today, the cross of Jesus does both.

-When we trace this Greek word translated "propitiation" to its Hebrew origin we discover it's the same word translated in the OT as "mercy seat."
+When we trace this Greek word translated "propitiation" to its Hebrew origins we discover it's the same word translated in the OT as "mercy seat."

-Remember in Jerusalem's Temple, God's glory rested over an oblong-shaped box called the Ark of the Covenant...
-This was the 2' by 4' gold box Indiana Jones stole from the Nazis...
+Remember in Israel's tabernacle, God's glory rested over an oblong-shaped box called the Ark of the Covenant...
+This was the 2' by 4' gold box Indiana Jones stole from the Nazis and is now stored in a Smithsonian warehouse...
 In this Ark were the stone tablets given to Moses.
-God intended to meet with man over the Ark, as we obeyed the Law on those tablets.
+And God intended to meet with humanity over the Ark, as we obeyed His Laws.

 But this didn't bode well for sinners like us.
 For we fail and fall short of God's commandments.
-Since we're unable to meet the sacred standards - how can we meet with God?
+Since we're unable to meet the sacred standard - how can we meet with God?
 The Law literally cries out for our judgment, and yet thankfully God put a lid on the Law!